9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 };
 ```

 You can _handle_ different pieces of the query, but the most common is **remainder**, which refers to the _remainder_ of the query (everything but the triggers).
-For example, if the query was length of this, the trigger would be _length_ and so the remainder would be _of this_.
+For example, if the query was _length of this_, the trigger would be _length_ and so the remainder would be _of this_.

 Whatever you are handling is passed to the function in the $_ variable.
 You can also handle:

-* query_raw - the actual query
+* query_raw - the actual (full) query
-* query - extra whitespace removed
+* query - with extra whitespace removed
-* query_nowhitespace - whitespace totally removed
+* query_nowhitespace - with whitespace totally removed
-* query_nowhitespace_nodash - whitespace and dashes totally removed
+* query_nowhitespace_nodash - with whitespace and dashes totally removed

 If you can produce a useful instant answer you just return it as one Scalar (as opposed to an Array, ArrayRef or HashRef).